Ostrensky/starter-hugo-academic/content/authors/admin/_index.md

   url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Time series forecasting, Machine Learning and Public Policy.

 # Interests to show in About widget
 interests: